thebaldgeek/thebaldgeek.github.io/Iridium.md

 Note that none of the Iridium tools use a gui, so you must run it all via the desktop shell terminal on the DragonOS computer (or via PuTTY with DragonOS).
 I did my testing on a VMware instance on my Windows PC since you need USB 3.0 and plenty of CPU power to drive your SDR to the required 10Mhz BW and decode all the burst data.

 ### Computer - CPU power is critical
 The decoding of such a wide bandwidth of such bursty data is very CPU intense.
-You will need a USB 3.0 port to pass the data smoothly (USB 2.0 is a bit of a bottle neck).
+You will need a USB 3.0 port to pass the data smoothly (USB 2.0 is a bit of a bottle neck - Please don't argue that USB2.0 is good enough.
+You are wrong.
+Its not enough.
+You MUST use a USB3.0 port that is not shared with any other SDRs).
-For starters, the Raspberry Pi4 does NOT have enough power to decode more than about 2mhz, ie, the output of the RTLSDR v3.
-So yes, you can get started and see a few messages, but you will be missing out on over 80% of the aircraft in your area and you will have to chose between getting ACARS and seeing your map coverage, one or the other, the Pi4 and RTLSDR v3 can not decode both.
+For starters, the Raspberry Pi5 and Pi4 do NOT have enough power to decode more than about 2mhz, ie, the output of the RTLSDR v3.
+So yes, you can get started and see a few messages, but you will be missing out on over 80% of the aircraft in your area and you will have to chose between getting ACARS and seeing your map coverage, one or the other, the Pi5/4 and RTLSDR v3 can not decode both.
 (Look down this page a bit to see why, the map data is at one end and ACARS data at the other end of the 10Mhz spread).
 Our KBOS station is running: i3-12100 CPU, H670 chipset.
 That seems to be doing the job very well.
-A few other stations are running the Beelink NUC or Trigkey NUC clones and seem to be very happy reporting good decode rates.
+A few other stations are running the Beelink N95 and N100 NUC or Trigkey NUC clones and seem to be very happy reporting good decode rates.
 We want to test the Odroid N2.
 A guy used a Steamdeck with good numbers.
-A few other stations are using old laptops, i5, i7 and are working well.
+A few other stations are using old laptops, i5, i7 and are working well (i5 is touch and go).
 One reported his very old i7 could not keep up and he had to upgrade the system he ran the Iridium code on.
 RAM is not as critical, around 2-4mb or more is enough.
 HDD space requires a minimum of 32GB for DragonOS_Focal.
 Personally I am running DragonOS_Focal on a VMware player machine on my Windows PC sharing 6 cores and am very happy.
+July 2024 update.
+A windows reinstall broke USB3 virtual box support and after weeks of stuggling, I gave up, bought a Beelink N95 for $130 off Amazon and was back up and running in about 15 minutes with DagonOS_FocalX.
+Wish I had not wasted my time on the vmWare / VirtualBox drama.
 You will know if your CPU is up to the task based on how many dropped frames you see.
 Roughly the make/break is to have a 'ok_ave' of more than 70%.

 ## Getting Started
 Once you install DragonOS_FocalX on an i5 or better x86 computer with a USB 3.0 port, you are ready to start.

-The very first thing you MUST do is run the command (not as sudo, just as your user - this is important its done just as your usual username/command prompt) `volk_profile`
+The very first thing you MUST do is run the command (NOT as sudo, just as your user - this is important its done just as your usual username/command prompt) `volk_profile`
 What this does is run a whole bunch of math problems in different ways and figures out your CPU profile and the fastest way it computes stuff.
 It then writes its profile result to your userID and then when you run Iridium and other SDR stuff on DragonOS this profile is used and so you end up with a much more effective math computer.
 This should be done on every PC and every fresh install of DragonOS.